fltk/fltk/README.Wayland.txt

 CJK text-input methods, as well as dead and compose keys are supported.

-2 WAYLAND SUPPORT FOR FLTK
+2 Wayland Support for FLTK
 ==========================

 On Linux and FreeBSD systems, and provided a Wayland compositor is available at run-time, it is possible to have your FLTK application do all its windowing through the Wayland protocol, all its graphics with Cairo or EGL, and all text-drawing with Pango.
 If no Wayland compositor is available at run-time, FLTK falls back to using X11 or OpenGL for its windowing.
 Cairo and Pango remain used for graphics and text, respectively.